amirongit/notecode/algebra.md

 - for an equation to be true, the left & the right side must evaluate to the same value

 ### Addition property
-- the same constant can be added to both sides of an equation without changing the final solution
+- the same constant are added to both sides of an equation without changing the final solution
 #### Solution to an equation
 - any value that makes the equation true when it replaces the associated variable
 #### Single variable first degree linear equation